talk2mat2/nodeapp/README.md

 copy your token provided (without the quotes ) after login

-and paste on the header tab of postman as shown in the pics below Tick the to give you access to the APIserver
+and paste on the header tab of postman TICK AUTHURIZATION paste the key in the VALUE without quotes to give you access to the APIserver